 Trump is widely considered to be a net negative for emerging markets because of his anti-trade, pro-U.S. rhetoric.
 But as Paul J. Lim and Carolyn Bigda at Fortune point out, the recent reactionary drought in EM stocks has brought their price-to-earnings ratios below their long-term average.

 The duo points out a number of other drivers, including …

 - Stimulated U.S. economic growth would benefit emerging markets who export to the West.

 - Commodity price pressure has eased, helping the many materials plays in EMs.

 - Higher oil prices should reduce the number of loan defaults in oil and gas, which will lift some of the worries about emerging markets’ financial companies.

-All of that stands to benefit the SDEM, which boasts materials (23%) and financials (15%) as its two heaviest sectors, and invests heavily in commodity-focused markets including Brazil and Russia.
+All of that stands to benefit the SDEM, which has 23% of its holdings i nenergy and basic materials ) as its two heaviest sectors and invests heavily in commodity-focused markets including Brazil and Russia.

 SDEM does pose a bit of risk by intentionally investing in some of the highest yielders across a number of emerging markets — as we all know, dividends can suggest financial stability, but excessively high dividends can be a symptom of troubled companies.

 But Global X views the high dividends as another factor of value (the reason yields are high is because the stocks are underappreciated), and it does mitigate this risk by equally weighting its 50 holdings upon every rebalancing.

 SDEM’s monthly dividend yields 6.58%.
 That’s still excellent for an emerging-markets fund, and the icing on the cake if the potential for an EM rebound is realized.